takasuzuki87/starter-academic-TS/content/en/event/201912/index.md

 ---
-title: “Big Data in the Chicago Police Department”
+title: “Big Data at the Chicago Police Department”

-event: Presentation at the University of Tokyo, Department of Urban Engineering
+event: Presentation on the history of big data use at the Chicago Police.
 event_url: # https://example.org

-location: the University of Tokyo
+location: The University of Tokyo
 # address:
 #  street: 450 Serra Mall
 #  city: Stanford